rrra/www/content/about/onboarding.md

 content with other club members, engage in keyboard-to-keyboard chats, and collaborate on club related matters.

+Please contact the {{< webmaster >}} with the following information:

+1. Your FCC call-sign.

-Please contact the {{< webmaster >}} to confirm the ***first name*** you'd like to have on your Groupware account, and your FCC call-sign.
+2. The ***first name*** you'd like to use as your Groupware display name.

-The step is needed to ensure that we have the correct information on file.
+3. **If you paid your dues on-line** ... a copy of your PayPal receipt to instantly confirm your membership status.

+:warning: If you paid your dues by mail or in-person at a club meeting, your Groupware account will be held in abeyance until membership confirmation is received from the Club Treasurer; **this can take up to 30 days**.

 :information_source: **Please use the Subject line "Groupware information for *your callsign*" on your confirmation message.**